aadedayo/COSC-2336/README.md

   # Project Name - Stack Implementation
   The purpose of this program is to convert an infix expression to a postfix expression using stack implementation

   * File Name - InfixandPrefixexpression.java

   This class consist of code implementation to convert an infix expression to a postfix expression using a stack to implement.
 It also consist of the main method to test the project.

+  # Project Name - Binary Search Tree
+  The purpose of this program is to create a binary search tree (BST).
+The tree nodes store integers, which will search/retrieve, as well as insert, recursively.
+It will also implement tree inorder traversal algorithm.

+  * File Name - TreeNode.java

+  This class consist of code implementation of the TreeNode.

+  * File Name - BinarySearchTree.java

+  This class consist of code implementation of the BST.
+This code implementation includes: search( ), insert( ), and inorderTraverse( ) methods.
+It also consist of the main method to test the project.